zycalice/domain-adaptation-nlp/README.md

 ## Balanced Conf Model and Few Labels Models
 Create an output folder under this directory.
 Run sentiment_classification_amazon.py from the root directory.
+More ablations and experiments could be found in notebook XXXX under the notebook directory.

 ## Householder Transformation
 [To do]